timothy-cloudopsguy/tfwrap/frontend/bootstrap/README.md

 ## When to prefer manual creation

-- `tfwrapper` can't access the target account or lacks permissions.
+- `tfwrap` can't access the target account or lacks permissions.
 - You have strict naming/placement policies and must pre-create resources.
 - You want to inspect or harden the resources before allowing automation to manage them.

-If you add manual resources, update any `tfwrapper` or CI configuration so it uses the same names/IDs.
+If you add manual resources, update any `tfwrap` or CI configuration so it uses the same names/IDs.

 ---